 - Regularly scanning our environment and software for known security vulnerabilities and applying updates and security patches in a timely manner.

-- Implementing data loss prevention (DLP) tools and techniques.
+- Implementing data loss prevention (DLP).

 - Logging cluster actions and events, redacting sensitive information in audit logs, and retaining audit logs according to the PCI DSS logging requirements.